 1. Your Schedule Should Be Cleared

 It’s a good idea to clear your schedule.
 Everyone wants to know the exact time the contractor will be coming, but nobody can predict how long a visit will take.
-When you book an appointment, you’ll be provided with a time window for when you can expect … read more...
+When you book an appointment, you’ll be provided with a time window for when you … read more...